About the Conference

 - To foster networking experiences for higher education faculty

-Registration with a continental breakfast begins the day.
+Registration and a continental breakfast begins the day.

 Thereafter, participants will attend a series of breakout sessions according to their individual interests.
 A mid-day luncheon, breaks between sessions, and a postconference wine and cheese reception will provide additional time and venues to discuss the day and to network with colleagues and vendors.